dellsystem/smlunit/readme.md

 To do
 -----

+* Exception handling
+* Handle ALL the SML errors
 * Comparing lists of reals?
 (Currently not possible)
 * Consider actually compiling things instead of this ridiculous echo/piping stuff
 * Organising tests into sections or test cases.
 Like in QUnit?